Tom Whitehead (rugby league)

-Tom Whitehead is a professional rugby league footballer who plays as a or for Hull Kingston Rovers in the Super League.
+Tom Whitehead is a professional rugby league footballer who plays as a or for Doncaster RLFC in the RFL Championship, on loan from Hull Kingston Rovers in the Super League.

 Playing career

 Warrington

 In 2022 Whitehead made his début for the Wire in the Super League against the Salford Red Devils.

 Rochdale Hornets (loan)

 He has spent time on loan from Warrington at the Rochdale Hornets in League 1.

 Widnes (DR)

 On 3 January 2024 it was reported that he had signed for Widnes in the RFL Championship on DR-loan.